 The rejuvenation and repair properties combine to make an ideal overnight cream that is simple to make and budget friendly.

-To apply the cream put a small amount on your finger or on a cotton swab and apply to the eye area.
+To apply the cream put a small amount on your finger or cotton swab and apply to the eye area.
 Do not apply too large amount as your skin can only absorb so much moisture.
 Any excess will sit upon the skin which can be messy.
-Plus, if you decide to apply the cream during the day, the excess oil could make your skin look greasy and make it difficult for makeup to stay in place.
+If you decide to apply the cream during the day, the excess oil could make your skin look greasy.
+Makeup may not easily stay in place.